 Epoxy, also known as epoxy resin, is transparent, smooth, and bright like glass.
 It can be added to the surface of the custom lapel pins to fill with rugged lapel pins that making the surface slightly convex and shiny.

 Second question, what are the characteristics of the epoxy coating on the surface of custom lapel pins?

-- The transparent, smooth of epoxy makes the custom enamel pins more beautiful.
+- The transparent, smooth epoxy makes the custom enamel pins more beautiful.

-- Epoxy is water-repellent and has high adhesion which can prevents the custom pins surface to oxidize, stain or smudge and keeping the lapel pins shiny and vivid.
+- Epoxy is water-repellent and has high adhesion which can prevent the custom pins surface to oxidize, stain or smudge and keeping the lapel pins shiny and vivid.

 - The epoxy enamel pins can give the 3D effect.

 Third question, what is the difference between the epoxy custom lapel pins and no epoxy custom lapel pins?

 The difference between the epoxy pins and the no epoxy pins is described in the following three levels: